CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-dcc.md

 Credentials for the Virtual Machine are sent over email, and it should have privileges to install the Cloud Application Manager agent using the script shown above.

 > To run this script, the user needs access to the new Virtual Machines.
-This task, as the creation of the account, needs to be done by DCC.<br>
+This task, as the creation of the account, needs to be done by CenturyLink DCC.<br>

 Once this is done, the deployment process is finished.